pinojs/pino/docs/child-loggers.md

 It's possible for naming conflicts to arise between child loggers and children of child loggers.

-This isn't as bad as it sounds, even if you do use the same keys between parent and child loggers Pino resolves the conflict in the sanest way.
+This isn't as bad as it sounds, even if the same keys between parent and child loggers are used, Pino resolves the conflict in the sanest way.

 For example, consider the following: